ckuelker/quick-guide-en-us/Dev/VCS/Git/github-pull-request.md

 `https://github.com/UPSTREAM-USER/UPSTREAM-REPO/pull/new/BRANCHNAME`.
 Use the
 URL and press the green "Compare & Pull Request" button.
 Add a message.

-_OR_ use the button unte GitHub Web interface mentioned at the end of the last section.
+_OR_ use the button under GitHub Web interface mentioned at the end of the last section.

 ## Understanding The Remote Origin